 Intercollegiate sports are of real importance in the education of students for leadership and responsibility.
-Baseball, basketball, football, track and field, tennis and swimming are the sports in which Delaware State College competes on an intercollegiate basis.
+Baseball, basketball, football, track and field, tennis, swimming, and golf are the sports in which Delaware State College competes on an intercollegiate basis.

 Intramural athletics are designed to serve the needs of all students who wish to participate.